-- What understanding did the student gain about dance in the community and surrounding communities? - What understanding did the student gain about people who participate in dance? - To what extent has the student made connections between dance in the classroom and in his or her own life?
+- What understanding did the student gain about dance in the community and surrounding communities? - To what extent does the student reflect on the effect dance has on his or her life? - What understanding did the student gain about people who participate in dance? - To what extent does the student make connections between dance in the classroom and in his or her own life?